 Skills you need to excel at proofreading.

-Though you can learn a lot from this course, you still need to possess some skills to start working as a proofreader.
+Though you can learn a lot from this course, you still need some skills to start working as a proofreader.

 Reading: You have to read a lot while working as a proofreader.
-If you feel you can read long-form text with equal concentration and without distraction, then go for it.
+Go for it if you can read long-form text with equal concentration and without distraction.

-Immaculate English: Yes, your end goal is to provide a perfect copy of the text after picking any errors.
+Immaculate English: Yes, after picking up any errors, your goal is to provide a perfect copy of the text.
 You should be able to insert or delete any extra punctuation marks quickly.

 A college degree: Though it is not a requirement, some proofreading companies want you to have a degree.
 A degree in journalism or English can make these careers easy for you.